MoistReindeer/HDL-Lab/README.md

-# HDL-QuickLogic Tests
+# HDL-Files

-A repo to store HDL tests for the Sparkfun QuickLogic board
+A repo to document some F4PGA related scripts

 ## F4PGA-Installation